IBCNServices/tengu-charms/charms/trusty/limeds/README.md

     watch juju status --format tabular

-When the deployment is done ('active', 'Ready'), surf to `<limeds>/system/console` and login with admin:  admin to see the management console.
+When the deployment is done ('active', 'Ready'), surf to `<limeds>/system/console` and login with admin:admin to see the management console.

 You can connect LimeDS to MongoDB